HugCls/GHRM/README.md

 # GHRM

-2024-04-20: "When you are tempted to give up, your breakthrough is probably just around the corner." - Joyce Meyer
+2024-04-21: "A lie can travel half way around the world while the truth is putting on its shoes." - Mark Twain